steenhuismai-blip/HU-fase-1/README.md

 **Features**
 - User data input.
 - Exercises.
-- Daily & weekly schedule.
+- Daily & weekly schedule.(The menu does not include an option to select a day, but you ca choose on within the weekly schedule and return to it later).

 **Run**
 - javac Fitness.java